Ruger GP100

-The GP100 is a family/line of double action five- (.44 Special), six- (.357 Magnum, .38 Special, & 10mm Auto), seven- (.357 Magnum and .327 Federal Magnum), or ten-shot (.22 Long Rifle) revolvers made by Sturm, Ruger & Co., manufactured in the United States.
+The GP100 is a family/line of double action five- (.44 Special), six- (.357 Magnum, .38 Special, & 10mm Auto), seven- (.357 Magnum and .327 Federal Magnum), or ten-shot (.22 long rifle) revolvers made by Sturm, Ruger & Co., manufactured in the United States.

 History

 The GP100 was an evolution of an earlier Ruger double-action revolver, the Security Six.

 It was introduced in 1985 as a second generation of the Ruger double-action, exposed-hammer revolvers intended to replace Ruger's Security-/Service-/Speed-Six line.

 It was made stronger with the intent to fire an unlimited number of full-power .357 Magnum rounds.
 The first significant change was introduced with the Ruger Redhawk and that involved a new triple-locking cylinder mechanism with a lever on the crane rather than using the end of the ejector rod to lock.

 Another change was the use of stronger steels and the redesigned, beefier shape of the frame.

 Traditional revolver frames had exposed metal at the front and rear of the grips, with the frame determining the shape of the grips.
 This meant that to have a round butt concealed carry version and a square butt holster or target version of the same gun usually meant having two different frame shapes.

 The GP100 series, instead, used a small rectangular "peg" grip large enough to enclose the hammer spring and strut.
 The grips could then be any shape desired, as long as they were large enough to enclose the peg.

-This was not a new innovation, having been used by Dan Wesson and some High Standard revolvers that predated the GP100.
+This was not an innovation, having been used by Dan Wesson and some High Standard revolvers that predated the GP100.

 The Dan Wesson patent was granted in 1972 and Ruger's patent was granted in 1986.